matthijsgroen/sinterklaas/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project will be built as an [Electron App](https://www.electronjs.org/).

+# Play / Download

+[Play or download](https://thaisi.itch.io/hiddo) the game on itch.io

 ## Available Scripts

 In the project directory, you can run: